hyperledger/fabric/docs/source/build_network.rst

         root@0d78bb69300d:/opt/gopath/src/github.com/hyperledger/fabric/peer#

-Recall that we used the configtxgen tool to generate a channel configuration artifact - ``channel.tx``.
-We are going to pass in this artifact to the orderer as part of the create channel request.
+Next, we are going to pass in the generated channel configuration transaction artifact that we created in the :ref:`createchanneltx` section (we called it ``channel.tx``) to the orderer as part of the create channel request.

-.. note:: Notice the ``-- cafile`` that we pass as part of this command.
-It is
-          the local path to the orderer's root cert, allowing us to verify the TLS handshake.

 We specify our channel name with the ``-c`` flag and our channel configuration transaction with the ``-f`` flag.
 In this case it is ``channel.tx``, however